theonewhoPrints/E-Data-Website/docs/DesignDoc.md

  >* _Include other details such as attributes and method signatures that you think are needed to support the level of detail in your discussion._

 ### ViewModel Tier
-- VillainController: Directs VillainDAO to manipulate data
+- VillainController: Directs VillainDAO to manipulate data of schemes
-- UserController: Directs UserDAO to manipulate data
+- UserController: Directs UserDAO to manipulate data of users
-- PictureController: Directs PictureDAO to manipulate data
+- PictureController: Directs PictureDAO to manipulate data of profile photos

-Manages the interaction between the View and Model tiers, processing user requests, executing business logic, and returning data.
-Controllers like VillainController and UserController facilitate these interactions.
+Manages the interaction between the View and Model tiers, processing user request for schemes and users, executing logic of getter functions, and returning data.
+Controllers like VillainController and UserController facilitate these to get certain data for the Schemes(Villain Controller) and Users(UserController).
+PictureController stores seperate data of images uploaded to a user's profile.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View